isomerpages/nlb-biblioasia/_holding-area/A Well  Choreographed Move: From Singapore Dance Theatre to Singapore Ballet.md

 For help, the company looked abroad, and a number of renowned dancers, teachers and choreographers such as Timothy Gordon, David Peden, Andrea Pell, Maiqui Manosa, Paul de Masson and Edmund Stripe stepped in.
 They taught the company’s daily classes, ran rehearsals and took the repertoire onto the stage.

-Although Then and Soo Khim had been able to contribute their own original works – such as Concerto for VII (Then), Schumann Impressions (Then), Brahm’s Sentiments (Soo Khim) and Environmental Phrases (Soo Khim) – shaping the SDT to be an internationally recognised name required more, not only in terms of the number of dancers and works performed, but also in how the works would shape and create an identity for the company.
+Although Then and Soo Khim had been able to contribute their own original works – such as *Concerto for VII* (Then), *Schumann Impressions* (Then), *Brahm’s Sentiments* (Soo Khim) and *Environmental Phrases* (Soo Khim) – shaping the SDT to be an internationally recognised name required more, not only in terms of the number of dancers and works performed, but also in how the works would shape and create an identity for the company.

 In the beginning, SDT did not focus on works that would help define its identity, according to Schergen.
 Instead, engaging choreographers was more a matter of convenience and availability.
 At the time, the pertinent questions asked when appointing a choreographer were “Who was available?
 Who could they get who was not busy”, rather than “Who could really develop the company?” said Schergen.
 “The identity of the company is so valuable and so important that you have to know who/what you are first and then plan to be that,” he said.
 “The problem with SDT in its early years was that there wasn’t a clear idea of where the company was heading.”24

-It was only after seeing the positive response to a staging of its first full-length classical ballet, The Nutcracker, in 1992 and “Ballet Under the Stars” in 1995 that the SDT decided to do more full-length ballets while keeping to an eclectic repertoire.
+It was only after seeing the positive response to a staging of its first full-length classical ballet, *The Nutcracker*, in 1992 and “Ballet Under the Stars” in 1995 that the SDT decided to do more full-length ballets while keeping to an eclectic repertoire.
 However, this was easier said than done.
 “None of those things sit comfortably together,” Schergen said.
-“Are we a classical ballet company that does contemporary work, or are we a contemporary company that does classical work badly?
+“Are we a classical ballet company that does contemporary work, or are we a contemporary company that does classical work *badly*?
 What are we?
 And we’re called Singapore Dance Theatre, which isn’t a ballet company.”25

 #### **Growing by Leaps and Bounds**